 - Elevate your feet when at rest.
 You are doing all the work during your pregnancy, get your feet up and elevate them!
 Elevate at least higher than your waist so the blood can drain from your feet and legs.

 - Don’t be a couch potato.
 Long periods sitting with pressure to the back of the knee can allow blood to pool in the legs.

 - Wear compression socks.
 Most people hear compression socks and they think, that’s for old ladies.
 Wrong.
 Compression socks come in all different colors, and they often look like tall dress socks, though the fashion statement they make with shorts on is not the greatest.
 Compression socks also prevent the formation of those unsightly varicose veins.

 In addition to making changes to the cardiovascular system, relaxin also loosens the ligaments of the body.
 The theory is this release loosens the pubic symphysis which connects the two hips bones together.
 Loosening this ligament allows for easier passage of the fetus during delivery.
 Unfortunately, it also loosens the ligaments of the foot, most notably the plantar fascia.

-Things to prevent heel/arch pain during pregnancy
+Things to prevent heel and arch pain during pregnancy:

 - Walk in supportive shoes.
 Athletic shoes or shoes with built in arch support help prevent excessive collapse of the arch, decreasing risk for arch pain.